cloudinary-community/gatsby-transformer-cloudinary/packages/gatsby-transformer-cloudinary/README.md

 ### Use images already on Cloudinary

-To create GraphQL nodes for images that are already uploaded to Cloudinary, you need to create nodes containing data that describe the images on Cloudinary.
+To create GraphQL nodes for images that are already uploaded to Cloudinary, you need to create nodes containing data that describe the asset on Cloudinary.
 For example, you might have a `Post` node that has a cover photo stored on Cloudinary.
 The data in the post node should look something like...

 ```js
 {